nicholasgcotton/Inventory-and-Page-Count-CSV/README.md

 04 Signed.pdf | 1 |
 05 Portfolio.pdf | 1** |

 \* Note: Encrypted items will be listed but the page count will be blank.
+Items with passwords that only prevent printing or items that are digitially signed will work normally.

 \*\* Note: PDF Portfolios will be listed but the page count will only reflect the first document in the portfolio.